Estadio Gregorio "Tepa" Gómez

 The Stadium Gregorio "Tepa" Gómez is a multi-use stadium in Tepatitlán de Morelos, Jalisco, Mexico.
-It is currently used mostly for football matches and is the home stadium for Tepatitlán FC.
+It is currently used mostly for football matches and is the home stadium for Tepatitlán F.C. and Acatlán F.C.
 The stadium has a capacity of 8,085 people.

 History

 It was built to house 3,000 spectators first; the name is in honor of former soccer player Gregorio Gómez † from Tepatitlán de Morelos; who played in Club Deportivo Guadalajara, Pumas de la UNAM and for the Mexican soccer team in the 50's and 60's.

 Promotion matches were played in the 80s, s and 90s; to promote to the First Division A and to the Second Division; by the Tepatitlán Club.

 Home of classics of the city between Club Tepatitlán vs Club de Fútbol Industrial de Tepatitlán in the Second Division in the 70's and 80's.

 Currently headquarters of the Alteño classic in the Third Division between Club Tepatitlán vs Club Deportivo Aves Blancas.